tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 {% img blog/spring-boot-tomcat/okta-login.png alt:"Okta Login" width:"400" %}{: .center-image }

-Once you’ve entered in the details of an attached Okta user (you can use the same login as your Okta developer account here) you should see a welcome message with the full name you entered when you registered:
+Once you've entered in the details of an attached Okta user (you can use the same login as your Okta developer account here) you should see a welcome message with the full name you entered when you registered:

 {% img blog/spring-boot-tomcat/hello-world.png alt:"Hello World" width:"400" %}{: .center-image }
 **Hot Tip:** Logging out of an OAuth2 session is [more nuanced](https://stackoverflow.com/q/12909332) than one might first imagine.
 To keep testing the login process, I recommend you use private browsing windows to ensure the login screen returns; close them down when you are finished.

 Stop your Spring Boot app so you can run Tomcat on its default port of 8080.
 ## Set up Tomcat 9 for Your Spring Boot App
-Getting Tomcat up and running couldn’t be easier.
+Getting Tomcat up and running couldn't be easier.
 Start by [downloading the binary](https://tomcat.apache.org/download-90.cgi) compatible with your platform.
 Make sure to use the `.zip` or `.tar.gz` file and not the installer.
 Extract to a location and inside the `bin` directory run the startup script - `startup.sh` for Linux/Mac and `startup.bat` for Windows.

 ```bash
 [karl@m14x bin]$ ./startup.sh